ugoproto/ugodoc/docs/Codecademy Learn SQL.md

 ## Specifying Comments

 - Line comment.
-This is indicated by two negative signs (eg. --).
+This is indicated by two negative signs (eg. `--`).
 The remainder of the text on the line is the comment.
 - Block comment.
-The start of the block comment is indicated by /*, the end of the comment by the same string.
+The start of the block comment is indicated by `/*`, the end of the comment by the same string.
 A block comment can cover text in part of a line, or can span multiple lines.
-- Rem or @.
-For Oracle, a line starting with either REM or @ is a comment line.
+- `Rem` or `@`.
+For Oracle, a line starting with either `REM` or `@` is a comment line.

-## 1, Manipulation
+## Manipulation

-SQL, 'Structured Query Language', is a programming language designed to manage data stored in relational databases.
+SQL, for Structured Query Language, is a programming language designed to manage data stored in relational databases.
 SQL operates through simple, declarative statements.
 This keeps data accurate and secure, and helps maintain the integrity of databases, regardless of size.

 The SQL language is widely used today across web frameworks and database applications.
 Knowing SQL gives you the freedom to explore your data, and the power to make better decisions.
 By learning SQL, you will also learn concepts that apply to nearly every data storage system.